yanwenwang24/nus-thesis-latex-template/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A LaTeX dissertation template for thesis at National University of Singapore (NUS).
+An up-to-date LaTeX template for thesis at National University of Singapore (NUS).

-The template conforms to the National University of Singapore's (NUS) stylesheet as documented in [*General Guidelines on Format of Research Thesis Submitted For Examination*](./nus-guielines.pdf).
+The template conforms to the latest National University of Singapore's (NUS) stylesheet as documented in [*General Guidelines on Format of Research Thesis Submitted For Examination*](./nus-guidelines.pdf).

 ## Organization